The iPhone 12 Mini is the small phone we wanted with big camera power

 I found one-handed typing on the 12 Mini faster and more accurate than when I typed on a larger screen one-handed.
 During my week with the iPhone 12 Mini, I hardly made any mistakes typing.
 My friends who normally receive a regular stream of typos and corrections in our message threads must have thought I'd finally learned how to type.

-CNET editor Vanessa Hand-Orellana once told me a phone isn't truly small unless it has "pocketability."
+CNET's Vanessa Hand-Orellana once told me a phone isn't truly small unless it has "pocketability."
 The pockets on my clothes fit most phones comfortably, but I realize there are many people whose clothes don't have pockets and when they do, those pockets can be tiny.
-To test the iPhone 12 Mini, I found the smallest pocket in my household which was the inner pocket on a pair of jeans.
-(Fun fact: it's called a watch pocket.)
+To test the iPhone 12 Mini, I found the smallest pocket in my household, which was the inner pocket on a pair of jeans.
+(Fun fact: It's called a watch pocket.)
 The iPhone 12 Mini got mixed results.
 It fitted into the pocket, but the top stuck out.
 For the record, I don't know of any mainstream phone sold today that can fit into a watch pocket.

 There's big camera power in the tiny iPhone 12 Mini

 Lucky for us, the 12 Mini's pocketability doesn't come at the expense of camera hardware.
 In fact, the 12 Mini has the same wide, ultrawide and selfie cameras found on the iPhone 12.
 They capture excellent photos and video and consistently deliver terrific images.
-The Mini can even record videos up to 4K 60fps and up to 4K 30fps in Dolby Vision.
+The Mini can even record videos up to 4K 60 frames per second and up to 4K 30 fps in Dolby Vision.

 Having all of this camera power packaged into such a small device had a curious consequence: I used it more.
 The 12 Mini is much more inconspicuous than taking a photo or video with a larger phone like the iPhone 12 Pro Max.